Skip to main content

 Your council or housing association can ask the court to end your tenancy if you stay.

-They can start court action after the date in your notice.
+They can start court action after the notice ends.

-They must start court action within a year if they still want to evict you.
+They have a year to start court action if they still want to evict you.
 After this, the notice is not valid.
 This means it can no longer be used.

-For assured tenants, the year starts from when you get the notice.
+For assured tenants, the year starts from when the housing association gives you the notice.

 For secure tenants, the year starts from the end of the notice period.